What is the Hill Country Ride for AIDS?

 Who runs the HCRA?

-The HCRA is overseen by a dedicated and very active board of directors, two staff members, and the greatest volunteer production team ever.
+The HCRA is overseen by a dedicated and active board of directors, two staff members, and the greatest volunteer production team ever.

 How can I become a supporter of the HCRA?